plausible/docs/docs/custom-event-goals.md

 * IP addresses
 * pseudonymous cookie IDs, advertising IDs or other pseudonymous end user identifiers

-## 3. Tracking Links and Form buttons from HTML
+## Code examples for tracking links and form buttons

 Register events in the HTML with the use of an attribute tag `data-analytics`.
 Then add the javascript below and it will keep track of any tags that include the `data-analytics` attribute.